Avoiding the Vampire Path

 � Margaret Anderson

 As you travel the vampire path you encounter various stock characters, as most vampires are highly stereotyped.
 For example, there are the overt predator types.
 This type ranges from the murder/rapist to those who use every sort of manipulative tactic and deception just short of brute force to to obtain sexual gratification.
 Any attractive young woman walking down a busy street, for example, must endure continual vampiric/predator scanning.
 Even more classic is the neurotic vampire who feels the victim of other vampires while at the same time laments not being a more successful vampire himself.
-One of the most common sub-species of the neurotic vampire is the drama queen, a person who is forever pulling others into her vortex of self-pity so that she can feed off of their emotional energy.
+One of the most common sub-species of the neurotic vampire is the drama queen, a person who is forever pulling others into their vortex of self-pity so they can feed off of their emotional energy.
 Many movies, songs and other cultural artifacts revolve around the vampire path.
 For example, romantic comedy movies are usually about the supposedly funny antics of well-groomed yuppies feverishly trying to succeed on the vampire path.

 To many this critique may seem sanctimonious or even puritanical.
 To others it may seem that I am being a party pooper, trying to spoil all the fun in life.
 To avoid the vampire path we need to work through these classic objections.
 Let’s start with sanctimonious.
 I claim no moral superiority through this or any of the cards because all of them were created as lessons for myself, signposts I’ve erected along my own journey that I hope have relevance for others.
 I’m writing this card because it’s a struggle for me to avoid the vampire path.
 For example, in the card entitled “Grappling with the Dark Side of the Force,” I wrote the following: